Koloses/Vivaldi-browser/chromium/docs/mojo_and_services.md

-And conveniently `RenderFrameHostImpl` implements `DocumentInterfaceBroker`, and any calls made on the object returned by `RenderFrameImpl::GetDocumentInterfaceBroker()' will be routed directly to the `RenderFrameHostImpl`.
+And conveniently `RenderFrameHostImpl` implements `DocumentInterfaceBroker`, and any calls made on the object returned by `RenderFrameImpl::GetDocumentInterfaceBroker()` will be routed directly to the `RenderFrameHostImpl`.
 So the only thing left to do is update `RenderFrameHostImpl` to implement `GetPingResponder`.
 If you forget to do this the compiler will complain anyway, because generated mojom interface methods are